 But of course, with the risk comes a reward.
 And as already mentioned, that is the tremendous power generated by winding up shots.
 Just look at Deontay Wilder’s 97.5% knockout to win ratio if you questioned the effectiveness of his style.

-The thing about throwing haymakers is, you have to be sure that you are going to land.
+The thing about throwing haymakers is, that you have to be sure that you are going to land.
 As already mentioned, missing a haymaker has its consequences, so it is in your best interest to ensure your punch lands.

 There are three optimal scenarios when throwing a haymaker makes sense.
 The first is when your opponent is covering up and therefore blocking their own line of sight, a scenario which you can see below.